 I’ll skip all the details that make a dream curious to a person, and skip to the part where I notice that everything on the mantle has been removed and tossed in front of the low fire.
 Any closer and everything from the mantle, mostly Christmas cards and Christmas decor, would’ve contributed to a very large fire.

-My dog and cat could have very well been at fault for at least part of the mess, but there is no way they would have been able to tear the cards and holiday photos that were attached to the brick above the mantle.
+My dog and cat could have very well been at fault for at least part of the mess, but there is no way they would have been able to tear the cards and holiday photos that had been attached with care on evergreen garlands to the brick above the mantle.
+I guess you could say this was a typical creepy dream venue, where there is hardly any furniture or decor in the house, but the mantle being quite festive.
+So, the mess was notable.
+(Notable, too, is the terrible grammar in this paragraph, but whatever.)

 See what’s become of me